zetapadosi/padosi-backend/README.md

   - [x] Create the post method for the comment on the post with multiple users
     - [x] Add the input validation to the inputs as comment length.
+    - [x] The length of the comment is between 30 to 750 character.
+    - [x] The length of the single tage is between 3 to 100 character.
+    - [x] The length of the Post is between 30 to 2650 character.
     - [ ] Unit testing of comments

   - [x] Create the post method for the like and unlike the post and comments as well